-There is political economics and theoretical economics.
+There are political economics and theoretical economics.
 People see a problem or are shocked by great evil and begin to move heaven and earth to improve the situation.
 This is political economics and basically there nothing is wrong with it.

 Science is different — it tries to find out how things work from the universe via society and the economy to the quark — and nothing is wrong with this either.

 Confusion results when the realms of political and theoretical economics are not properly kept apart.
 What the history of economic thought from Smith to Marx to Hayek or Keynes shows is that political economics has more or less successfully tried to hijack theoretical economics.
 This is the main reason why economics is a failed science.